Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/application-gateway/_index.md

 **Guidance**

- Azure Application Gateways v2 are always deployed in a highly available fashion, deployed with multiple instances by default.
-This is regardless of your autoscaling configuration.
+ Azure Application Gateways v2 are always deployed in a highly available fashion, deployed with multiple instances by default regardless of your autoscaling configuration.
 However, creating a new instance can take upto six or seven minutes.
 In order to avoid downtime for various failure modes, it is recommended that you configure a minimum instance count of two, ideally with Availability Zone support.
-This way you will always have at least two instances in your Azure Application Gateway under normal circumstances.
-If one of them had a problem, there will always be other instance preent to handle the traffic while a new instance is being created.
-Also, continue to leverage Auto scaling to dynamically scale out based on the traffic requirements without the need of manual intervention.
+By doing this, you will always have at least two instances in your Azure Application Gateway under normal circumstances.
+If one of them was to have a problem, there will always be another instance present to handle the traffic while a new instance is being created.
+Also, continue to leverage auto scaling to dynamically scale out based on the traffic requirements without the need of manual intervention.

 **Resources**